Summer Tour 2004 (Blink-182 and No Doubt)

 Blink-182 / No Doubt Summer Tour 2004 was a concert tour co-headlined by American rock bands Blink-182 and No Doubt.
 Launched in support of Blink-182's eponymous fifth studio album and No Doubt's The Singles 1992–2003, the tour took place in the summer of 2004 and saw the two Southern California groups travel to US amphitheatres.

 Background

-The tour kicked off in Indianapolis on June 1, 2004 and completed in Southern California in San Bernardino at the Hyundai Pavilion on June 26, 2004.
+The short tour kicked-off at Indianapolis’ Verizon Wireless Amphitheatre on June 1, 2004, and ended back in Southern California, at San Bernardino’s Hyundai Pavilion, on June 26, 2004.

-Although many venues were at the time operated by Clear Channel Entertainment, individual promoter deals were cut in each market by agents Mitch Okmin at the M.O.B.
+Although many venues were, at the time, operated by Clear Channel Entertainment, individual promoter deals were cut in each market by agents Mitch Okmin at the M.O.B.
 Agency (No Doubt) and Darryl Eaton at CAA (Blink-182).
-The summer dates were worked around No Doubt singer Gwen Stefani's work on an Interscope solo record (Love.
+The summer dates were worked around No Doubt singer Gwen Stefani's work on her Interscope debut solo record (Love.
 Angel.
 Music.
 Baby.), and her role in the Martin Scorsese film The Aviator (2004).
-"I was like, 'Gwen, can you give me three weeks?'" said Jim Guerinot, manager of No Doubt for Rebel Waltz, to Billboard.
+"I was like, ‘Gwen, can you give me three weeks?’," said Jim Guerinot, manager of No Doubt for Rebel Waltz, to Billboard.
 "I would have loved to have had a whole summer of this tour."